zealtv/notebook/Metamodernism - an awakening conciousness?.md

 This article I think sums up well the leap from new ontology to a new frame of reality - a new science: https://runningfather.wordpress.com/2013/03/22/new-to-the-philosophere-panexperiential-holism-and-its-implications-by-justin/

-Jacques Vallee exemplifies this attitude of *arationality* with glorious flare.
-To see a new ontology in practice is jarring.
+Jacques Vallee exemplifies this attitude of *transrationality* with spectacular flare.

 {{< youtube 3wF9IVqdOQY>}}